-It’s easy to lose sense of orientation and time wandering through the colourful roads and buildings.
+It’s easy to lose sense of time and orientation while wandering through the colourful streets and buildings.
 It feels like a scene from Spain or India, but no, it’s Peru.

 At the entrance of the Monastery you’ll find designated guides.
 You’ll notice them because they wear bright red jackets.

-For only 20 soles they will take you through the Monastery, explaining the historical significance of certain rooms, and giving you an idea of how the nuns lived.
-After about an hour with them you are free to explore everything again on your own.
+For only 20 soles they will walk you through the Monastery, explaining the historical significance of the rooms, giving you an idea of how the nuns lived.
+After an hour you are free to explore everything again on your own.

 Originally built in 1570 the Monastery stretches over 20,000 meters and is cut off from the outside with its high walls.
 You get a sense of how removed from Arequipa the nuns would have been, even though they were right in the middle of the city.

 The structures are made from sillar, a highly-porous volcanic rock which shows the wear and tear of time.
 This, coupled with being located on a seismic zone, has meant that the monastery requires much love and reconstruction.
 After three earthquakes it’s still in great shape.

 The nuns who used to live here came from predominantly wealthy families.
 Those who could pay larger dowries would get more lavish rooms than the other.